armory/minnaker/readme.md

 * If you shut down and restart the instance and it gets different IP addresses, you'll have to update Spinnaker with the new IP address(es):

   * If the public IP address has changed:
-    * Update `/etc/spinnaker/.hal/public_ip` with the new public IP address
+    * Update `/etc/spinnaker/.hal/public_endpoint` with the new public IP address
-    * Update `/etc/spinnaker/.hal/config` Update with the new public IP addresses (Look for `overrideBaseUrl` fields) (if you haven't switch to DNS)
+    * Update `/etc/spinnaker/.hal/config` Update with the new public IP addresses (Look for both `overrideBaseUrl` fields) (if you haven't switched to DNS)
-    * `/etc/spinnaker/.hal/config-seed` Update with the new public IP addresses (Look for `overrideBaseUrl` fields) (if you haven't switch to DNS)
+    * `/etc/spinnaker/.hal/config-seed` Update with the new public IP addresses (Look for both `overrideBaseUrl` fields) (if you haven't switched to DNS)
-  * If the private IP address has changed:
-    * Update `/etc/spinnaker/.hal/private_ip` with the new private IP address
-    * Update the kubeconfigs at `/etc/spinnaker/.kube/config` and `/etc/spinnaker/.hal/.secret/kubeconfig-spinnaker-sa` with the new private IP address (in the `.clusters.cluster.server` field)
   * Run `hal deploy apply`

 * Certificate support isn't yet documented.
 Many ways to achieve this: